 And that was okay.

 But what a wonderful age we live in - where living and learning can be combined and appeal to every age and every demographic.
 That is The Wild Center.

 The Wild Walk, the center's newest attraction was our first stop.
 It's called, by some, the "Highline of the Forest" and that is generally what I expected.
 A beautiful, if straight-shot, walk over the trees.
 That would be an incorrect assumption.
 Branching out like the limbs of a tree itself, this is a museum without walls, this is a learning adventure; its very entrance a bird observatory curated by the natural world, and each step of the way a new experience or new information to delight in or to devour.

 In the Wild Walk, the jungle gym of my youth has grown wings to fly but has never really grown up; so much so that I, by all accounts an avowed party-pooper and stick in the mud, was inspired to play haphazardly again.

 If it were just The Wild Walk, I would have been happy, but that is just one part of The Wild Center.
-The Hall of the Adirondacks is full of nearly hands on learning; from bog orchids or carnivorous plants like pitcher plants and venus flytraps to fish like brook trout and sturgeon and then to land animals as small as snapping turtles to as large and lively as river otters or bright and colorful as mardarin ducks to the flora and fauna a of our Adirondack ecosystem.
+The Hall of the Adirondacks is full of nearly hands-on learning; from bog orchids or carnivorous plants like pitcher plants and Venus flytraps to fish like brook trout and sturgeon and then to land animals as small as snapping turtles to as large and lively as river otters or bright and colorful as mandarin ducks to the flora and fauna of our Adirondack ecosystem.
 The Hall of the Adirondacks presents a unique opportunity to experience the remarkable diversity that may ordinarily go unseen or unnoticed.